 Microservices are simpler, developers work on focused capabilities improving productivity and systems can be scaled quickly rather than in large monolithic blobs.
 These remain some of its biggest benefits.

 But as with any new strategy you are looking to implement, you need to take into consideration the potential return on investment (ROI) versus risks.
-The path to getting started with microservices is dependent on the specific application requirements and your organizational readiness.
+The path to getting started with microservices is dependent on the specific application requirements and organizational readiness.